eerojala/WordCount-API/README.md

 # WordCount-API
-A simple API implemented with Spring Boot for counting word frequencies in text files.
+A simple API implemented with Spring Boot for counting word frequencies in .txt files.
 Returns the most common words found in the text file in an descending order array of JSON objects with the format of { word: `word`, amount: `amount` }, e.g. `[{ word: "foo", amount: 2 }, { word: "bar", amount: 1}]`.
 Has a simple barebones thymeleaf UI running on root address.